ImageMarkup/isic-challenge-landing/site/evaluation.md

 Final scores and a public leaderboard are released shortly after the conclusion of the ISIC Challenge submission period.

+## Seconardary Metrics

+Participants will be ranked and awards granted based only on the balanced multiclass accuracy metric.
+However, for scientific completeness, predicted responses will also have the following metrics computed (comparing prediction vs. ground truth) for each image:

+**Individual Category Metrics:**
+* Sensitivity
+* Specificity
+* Accuracy
+* Area under the receiver operating characteristic curve (AUC)
+* Mean average precision
+* F1 score
+* AUC integrated between 80% to 100% sensitivity (AUC80) for Melanoma diagnosis only
+* Positive predictive value (PPV)
+* Negative predictive value (NPV)

+**Aggregate Metrics:**
+* Average AUC across all diagnoses
+* Malignant vs. benign diagnoses category AUC

 ## Transparency Statement
 The code of
 [the `isic-challenge-scoring` package](https://github.com/ImageMarkup/isic-challenge-scoring/)